Federated Learning in Genetics: Extended Analysis of Accuracy, Performance and Privacy Trade-offs: Related Work

 FL is used for collaboration across medical institutions, hospitals, health care insurers or other entities \cite{zhou2022ppml,antunes2022federated,dayan2021federated,lee2020federated}.
 Some problems relevant to medicine were addressed by \cite{wu2022integrating} and \cite{danek2023federated} who trained a federated model to model Alzheimer's and Parkinson's disease.
-Beguier \textit{et al.} \cite{beguier2021differentially} present a differentially private and federated cancer occurrence prediction based on genomic data.
+Beguier \textit{et al.} \cite{beguier2021differentially} introduce a differentially private and federated cancer occurrence prediction based on genomic data.
+Swaminathan \textit{et al.} \cite{swaminathan2024pp} present collaborative, multi-side and private genome-wide association studies on genomic data.
 For practical implications and benchmarking of frameworks for FL, however, there is less literature available.
 The multi-class data set we use in experiments \cite{hodge2019conserved}, to our knowledge, has not been modeled by any FL system.
 The authors of the binary data set propose a collaborative learning method named swarm learning without an aggregator \cite{warnat2021swarm}.
 This method achieves very good model quality, but does not take into account many challenges that arise when bringing FL in to production.
 We identified four major challenges with heterogeneity in data distribution, participating clients, consumption of computational resources and privacy: